jorgestest2/IPWorksEDITranslator/readme.md

 | [X12 Parser](./X12%20Parser) | Shows how to parse EDI X12 document via the ParseFile or Input methods. |
 | [X12 Translator](./X12%20Translator) | This demo shows how to use X12Translator to translate an X12 formatted document to XML. |
 | [X12 Writer](./X12%20Writer) | This demo shows how to use X12Writer to create X12 documents. |

+## Requirements
+IPWorks EDI Translator 2022 libraries for the corresponding edition are required to run these samples.
+Free download from: [https://www.nsoftware.com/ipworkseditranslator](https://www.nsoftware.com/ipworkseditranslator)

 ## Support
 If you have questions or need help, please contact support@nsoftware.com or explore other support options